WilleamM/FindmyVibe/docs/APISpec.md

 ### 2.2.
 Add Song to Playlist - `/playlist/{playlistId}/songs` (POST)

-Add a song to the playlist
+Add a song to the playlist.

 **Request:**
 ```json